Protecting your personal information online.

 Third-party Aggregation Services

-We are not responsible for the use or disclosure of any personal information accessed by any Provider or other third party to whom you provide your username and passcode.
-If you share your FHB username and passcode with others, we will consider that you have authorized any transaction or action initiated by those Providers or other third parties using the access information you provided.
+We are not responsible for the use or disclosure of any personal information accessed by any Provider or other third party to whom you provide your Username and Password/Passcode.
+If you share your FHB Username and Password/Passcode with others, we will consider that you have authorized any transaction or action initiated by those Providers or other third parties using the access information you provided.